Transia-RnD/xrpl-hooks-compiler/compiler-api/README.md

 If you want to try this project follow these steps:

 - Install JS dependencies by running `yarn` or `yarn install` you can use npm as well
-- Install Hook API headers by running `./copyheaders.sh` as root
 - Install native dependencies (wasi-sdk & clangd) as automated by the docker container construction in the parent directory and run `yarn dev` here; alternatively, just run the docker instance from ../docker

 This should start server at port `:9000`, the actual compiling endpoint is this: